jakepeg/canister_app/README.md

 # Canister Cloud

-Canister Cloud is a secure, scalable, and fully on-chain document storage and management dApp designed for Human Resources (HR) departments.
-It streamlines HR workflows, particularly for new hire onboarding, by simplifying the collection of signed contracts, work permits, identification documents, and other essential paperwork.
+Canister Cloud is a secure, scalable, and fully on-chain document storage and management dApp.
+Built on the **Internet Computer (ICP)** by **Dfinity**, it leverages blockchain technology to provide a decentralized, tamper-proof solution for document management.

 ## Features